Yom Tov guide · this fall 5787 / 2026

 Every hotel in Jerusalem that hosts frum families has a sukkah — but the sukkah specifications vary.
 Schach type, wall construction, height, capacity, rain protocol, access timing.
 Each of these has halachic implications that your family's rav may have opinions about.

-Before you book, we confirm in writing the exact specifications of the hotel's sukkah: schach is made of X, walls are Y, height is Z, capacity is W. If your rav has asked about anything specific — schach thickness, wall construction, aliyah-to-sukkah floor-numbering — we ask the hotel specifically.
+Before you book, we confirm in writing the exact specifications of the hotel's sukkah: schach type, wall construction, height, and capacity.
+If your rav has asked about anything specific — schach thickness, wall construction, aliyah-to-sukkah floor-numbering — we ask the hotel specifically.

 Some families also want a private or semi-private sukkah for family meals — this is available at several of our hotels but needs to be arranged several months in advance.
 We'll know by Av which hotels have availability for which dates.